-Tenants must accept full responsibility in writing for the hive/box and, in the case of a hive, either the tenant or the beekeeper must produce valid insurance and evidence they are suitably qualified to take care of a hive.
+Tenants must accept full responsibility in writing for the hive/box and, in the case of a hive, either the tenant or the beekeeper must be a member of the local Beekeeping Association in this instance, South West Division of Somerset Beekeepers of the British Beekeeping Association (BBKA) ensuring that by membership they have valid insurance and evidence they are suitably qualified or have a mentor.
 In the case of a box, should a swarm occur, the tenant is responsible for ensuring that the bees are removed by a suitably qualified bee keeper at the tenant's expense.